 Take time to acknowledge and appreciate that you are doing the best you can.Being the primary caregiver for a parent is a huge responsibility.
 We must make decisions about situations that we’ve never encountered before and handle matters that often seem to have no right or wrong answers.
 Once we’ve made a care decision, we must endure the consequences.
 This may mean lots of fast-paced changes or it might mean maintaining the status quo for the time being.
 You've taken on a difficult role and you're doing your best to make decisions based on the information and resources you currently have.

-4. Learn to understand that you can’t live life for other human beings.You can only help them so much.
-Total control of events isn’t in your hands, either.
-Do your best, and then try to let go.
+Learn to understand that you can’t live life for other human beings.You can only help so much.
+Total control of events isn’t in your hands.
+There might not be a solution that makes everyone happy or solves every problem.
+Do your best to handle what is within your abilities, and then let the rest go.

 Realistically assess your options.Most elders will be resistant toward the idea of entering a nursing home.
 Long term care facilities get a bad rap, but they provide a very important service for families.
 If you come to find that your loved one is being cared for in a substandard facility, or that they may be experiencing abuse or neglect, contact the long-term care ombudsman responsible for your area.
 You can find the contact information for your ombudsman on the National Consumer Voice for Long-Term Care website.